My name is Elle and I am a professionally qualified counsellor and registered member of the British Association for Counselling and Psychotherapy.

 Where I work

-I have my own private practice 'The Wells Counselling' working mainly from my home in Lamberhurst with selected daytime appointments available in Tunbridge Wells on a Thursday, both venues provide free parking.
+I have my own private practice working mainly from my home in Lamberhurst with selected daytime appointments available in Tunbridge Wells on a Thursday, both venues provide free parking.
 I offer short or long-term therapy depending on my clients needs.
 I offer daytime and evening appointments as well as weekend appointments subject to availability.

 Training, qualifications & experience